Document Liberation Project (DLP) marketing

 2. if that fails, let's take your idea of "we can try with a more engaging visual approach, like an infographics with images of all the document variants handled by LibreOffice thanks to DLP managed libraries and filters."

-#13 Updated by Bjoern Michaelsen almost 2 years ago
+#13 Updated by Bjoern Michaelsen about 2 years ago

 - Status changed from In Progress to Closed

 Sweet5hark1: If you think we shouldnt bother, we should close the ticket for now though, otherwise we will just spend time on rediscussing it in bikeshedding mode without any constructive outcome ...

 Fridrich: close it, yes

 Sweet5hark1: or rather, close it with "closing for now.
 We should look out to not miss opportunities from external events as a trigger to bring more visibilty to DLP though."